 - TD contact number: 1-866-389-8888

-Because of Nunavut’s low installer penetration, high installation costs, and low incentives – we rank Nunavut as being the #12 province in the country for switching to solar power.
+Because of Nunavut’s high installation costs and low incentives – we rank Nunavut as being the #10 province/territory in the country for switching to solar power.

 Ready to get started?

 energyhub.org is licensed and protected under Creative Commons (CC BY).

 💜 Do you support sustainable energy?
 Take action, comment below, or share this page! 💜